rodimirv/jetson-inference-gui/README.md

 Revision 2	- May 4, 2021	- Added Swapfile

-Revision 2.1	- May 7, 2021	- Added Tkinter install when Tkinter does not exist in the device

-			                      - Added print colors
+Revision 2.1	- May 7, 2021	- Added Tkinter install when Tkinter does not exist in the device, Added print colors

 This application is specifically made for NVIDIA-Jetson devices as supplemental to the HELLO AI WORLD tutorial made by dusty-nv for object detection.